vbv-shm/TributePage/Readme.md

-This is a site made in tribute to the Grate mathematician S.Ramanujan.
+This is a site made in tribute to the Great Mathematician S.Ramanujan.
 I have taken this idea from freecodecamp to make practice hoe to make responsive website.